infiniflow/ragflow/api/python_api_reference.md

 DataSet.delete_documents(ids: list[str] = None)
 ```

-Deletes specified documents or all documents from the current dataset.
+Deletes documents by ID.

 ### Parameters

 #### ids: `list[list]`

 The IDs of the documents to delete.
 Defaults to `None`.
 If not specified, all documents in the dataset will be deleted.

-See `Document.id`.

 ### Returns